spectra-scope/Spectra-Scope/README.md

 Spectra-Scope
 =============

-Spectra-Scope is an iOS app that allows the user to analyze their environment through the camera of the iPhone.
+Spectra-Scope is an iOS app that can show the colour of objects portrayed in moving or still images.
-The user simply has to point the camera at the object they want to know the colour of to analyze.
+The user simply has to point the camera at an object.
-The app will display the RGB value and include a play button which will announce the colour that is displayed on the screen.
+The app will display the RGB value and the name of the object's colour.
+A play button can be pressed to announce the name of the colour.